GetTech-io/EditorConfig/README.md

 Extensive code style settings for C# and VB.NET have been defined that require the latest C# features to be used.
 All C# related code styles are consistent with [StyleCop's](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) default styles.
 All .NET naming conventions are consistent with the .NET Framework Design Guideline's [Naming Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines).

+Our changes
+ - We don't force _this_ prefix on field, property, method and event.
+ - We prefer using directives outside of namespace
+ - We prefer underscore for private fields. like __sampleField_

 # What is .editorconfig?